Real, Impactful, and Effective!

 The world changes not in small increments, but in gigantic, life-changing events and scenarios.
 Pearl Harbor Day, the JFK assassination, man on the moon, Watergate, Iran hostage crisis, the dot-com bust, the terrorist attacks of 9/11, the real estate financial crisis, the global economic expansion of the 2010’s are just a few events that happened suddenly and changed everything.

 The world is wondering and waiting to see if the Coronavirus of 2020 will be one of those game and life-changing events that change everything.
 So far, it is having a profound impact on travel which in turn has had a profound impact on the corporate Training and Development.

-Over the past decade, Advantexe Learning Solutions has strategically evolved our business model to become more virtual.
+Over the past decade, Advantexe Learning Solutions has strategically evolved our business model to become more focused on virtual learning.
 The first step we took was to migrate all our business, leadership, and sales business simulations to cloud-based platforms for virtual deliveries.
-We realized that the days of running around breakout room to breakout room was antiquated and wouldn’t meet the needs of today’s learners.
-Most importantly, the use of interactive technologies like simulations holds the users attention as opposed to death-by-PowerPoint where participants will likely start multitasking within five minutes of the streaming learning session.
+We realized that the days of running around breakout room to breakout room were antiquated and wouldn’t meet the needs of today’s learners.
+Most importantly, the use of interactive technologies like simulations holds the user's attention as opposed to death-by-PowerPoint where participants will likely start multitasking within five minutes of the streaming learning session.